ContainerOrchestration/ContainerOrchestration/ContainerOrchestration_Pres.md

 ]

 .right-column[
-Docker Swarm and Kubernetes are creating rich Orchestration stacks with integrated runtimes.
+Docker Swarm, Kubernetes, Apache Mesos are all creating rich Orchestration stacks with integrated container runtimes.

 They're moving incredibly quicky ...

 They are adding features such as networking capabilities, load balancing, services, labels.

-They have a more 'declarative' approach
+They have a more 'declarative' approach allowing to abstract the data center as a single compute resource.

 They support or are looking to support different runtime engines ( * )